jefvdb/boilerplate_docker_compose/README.md

 Boilerplate docker-compose scaffold for personal projects.
 Grep for "boilerplate" to match your setup.

-Typically gets expanded with application servers, workers, queues and what have you.

-For development, please consider using `docker-compose_dev.yml`, it overlays your app sources as volumes and starts app_flask with the friendly debugger.
+For development, consider using `docker-compose_dev.yml`, it overlays your app sources as volumes and starts app_flask with the friendly debugger.
+Probably needs a `docker-compose -f docker-compose_dev.yml run app_nodejs npm install` to get your npm packages first tho.

 ### web